 In order to keep the character of the old pallet wood I decided to print onto the wood rather than decoupage.
 It is very easy to print pictures onto wood.

 I used bulldog clips to make it really easy to change the photos.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 What I used Make a Printed Map Picture Frame

 - Old Map – Your map will need to be printed onto paper in a mirror image by a laser printer.

 If you don’t have a laser printer your local print shop should be able to do this for you.
-They can photocopy an existing map for you or you could download a free map from sites like Pictureboxblue.
+They can photocopy an existing map or download a free map from sites like Pictureboxblue.
 There is also a collection of vintage maps for crafting on this site.

 3. Next, carry on sticking down maps until the whole frame is covered.
-Then leave the pallet until the glue has dried thoroughly, preferably overnight.
+Then leave the pallet until the glue had dried thoroughly, preferably overnights.